The Royal New Zealand Navy's newest ship sails into Auckland

-Sunny conditions welcomed the Royal New Zealand Navy's newest ship as it arrived in the city of sails this morning.
+Sunny conditions welcomed the Royal New Zealand Navy's newest ship as it arrived in the City of Sails this morning.

 Dubbed Aotearoa, the new fleet tanker sailed smoothly into Auckland; much to the excitement and thrill of those waiting to try to get a glimpse of her for the first time.